What is a Partnership?

 For further information and a free consultation contact Lines Henry on 0800 012 6649.

-The problem with any insolvent Partnership is that not only is the business affected but the Partners’ individual assets are also at risk.
+The problem with any insolvent Partnership is that not only is the business affected but the Partners’ individual assets may also be at risk if it has not registered as an LLP.
 This may result in the Partners proposing an Individual Voluntary Arrangement, as well as the Partnership Voluntary Arrangement.
 Lines Henry can advise on the best course of action.

 The insolvency legislation provides a number of possible solutions for insolvent Partnerships.
 The Partners can put forward a Partnership Voluntary Arrangement (PVA).
 This is similar to a Company Voluntary Arrangement (CVA).
 A Proposal is usually put to the Partnership creditors in full and final settlement of their debt.
 That Proposal often involves contributions from the Partnership’s trading profits and/or an injection of funds from other sources.
 These monies are paid into a fund administered by the Licensed Insolvency Practitioner who acts as Supervisor of the Arrangement.